suxism/SuxCoin/README.md

-# ZonberCoin
+# SuxCoin
-- an educational cryptocurrency.
-This coin was created to tell you how to make your own coin.
-You can have your own coin by following a few step guides.
-This coin originated in SmallChange and is subject to the MIT license.
+- This coin is so suxism.

 # Features
 - 15 seconds block targets